Crystal Reed: Career

 On July 22, 2017, Reed was cast in the fourth season of the Fox television series Gotham as Sofia Falcone, the daughter of Carmine Falcone.
 The fourth season of Gotham premiered on September 21, 2017.
 Reed's portrayal of Falcone is the first time the comic-book character has been in a television show or movie.

 On September 6, 2018, it was reported that Reed had been cast in the lead of the DC Universe television series Swamp Thing.
-She portrayed Abby Arcane, a smart and caring CDC Doctor who returns to her hometown in Louisiana and investigates what seems to be a deadly swamp-born virus but soon discovers that the swamp hold mystical and terrifying secrets.
+She portrayed Abby Arcane, a smart and caring CDC doctor who returns to her hometown in Louisiana and investigates what seems to be a deadly swamp-born virus but soon discovers that the swamp holds mystical and terrifying secrets.
 Swamp Thing premiered on May 31, 2019.

 In September 2021, it was announced that a reunion film for Teen Wolf had been ordered by Paramount+, with Jeff Davis returning as a screenwriter and executive producer of the film.
 The majority of the original cast members, including Reed, were set to reprise their roles.
 The film was released on January 26, 2023.

 Personal life

-She was in a relationship with her Teen Wolf co-star Daniel Sharman from February 2012 to June 2013.
-In July 2013, Reed started dating television presenter Darren McMullen.
-McMullen and Reed broke up in early 2019.
+Reed has said she moved out of her hometown because it "was completely small-minded and not accepting of things that I'm accepting of".

-Reed has said she moved out of her hometown because it "was completely small-minded and not accepting of things that I'm accepting of."
 Reed campaigned for Hillary Clinton leading up to the 2016 United States presidential election.

 Reed lists golf as one of her hobbies when she is not acting.